 According to a

-news story winding its way around the Web, China now has
+news story winding its way around the Web, China now has more than 34 million

-, with 17.5 million
+blogs, with 17.5 million

 people considering themselves bloggers.
 Apparently the Chinese blogosphere has